Start9Labs/bitcoind-startos/docs/instructions.md

 ### Using a Wallet

-Enter your QuickConnect QR code (located in `properties`) **OR** your raw RPC credentials (located in `Config`) into any wallet that supports connecting to a remote node over Tor.
+Enter your QuickConnect QR code **OR** your raw RPC credentials (both located in `Properties`) into any wallet that supports connecting to a remote node over Tor.
 For a full list of compatible wallets, see <a href="https://github.com/start9labs/bitcoind-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/bitcoind-wrapper/blob/master/docs/wallets.md</a>.

 ## Pruning